opentracing/opentracing.io/use-cases.md

 ### Using Distributed Context Propagation

-The client and server examples above propagated the Span/Trace over the wire, including any Trace Attributes.
-The client may use the Trace Attributes to pass additional data to the server and any other downstream server it might call.
+The client and server examples above propagated the Span/Trace over the wire, including any Baggage.
+The client may use the Baggage to pass additional data to the server and any other downstream server it might call.

 {% highlight python %}
 # client side
-span.set_trace_attribute('auth-token', '.....')
+span.set_baggage_item('auth-token', '.....')

 # server side (one or more levels down from the client)
-token = span.get_trace_attribute('auth-token')
+token = span.get_baggage_item('auth-token')
 {% endhighlight %}

 ### Logging Events